Ram Janmabhoomi: Opposition to the claim

-Proposed Ram Janmabhoomi Mandir
+Ram Janmabhoomi Mandir

 In 1853, a group of armed Hindu ascetics belonging to the Nirmohi Akhara occupied the Babri Masjid site, and claimed ownership of the structure.
 Subsequently, the civil administration stepped in, and in 1855, divided the mosque premises into two parts: one for Hindus, and the other for Muslims.

 In 1883, the Hindus launched an effort to construct a temple on the platform.
 When the administration denied them the permission to do this, they took the matter to court.
-In 1885, the Hindu Sub Judge Pandit Hari Kishan Singh dismissed the lawsuit.
+In 1885, the Sub Judge Pandit Hari Kishan Singh dismissed the lawsuit.
 Subsequently, the higher courts also dismissed the lawsuit in 1886, in favour of status quo.
-In December 1949, some Hindus placed idols of Rama and Sita in the mosque, and claimed that they had miraculously appeared there.
-As thousands of Hindu devotees started visiting the place, the government declared the mosque a disputed area and locked its gates.
-Subsequently, multiple lawsuits from Hindus, asking for permission to convert the site into a place of worship.
+The lawsuit was dismissed on the grounds that creating a Hindu temple in close proximity to mosque would create a serious law and order issue.
+The District Judge held that it was ―most unfortunate that the Masjid should have been built on the land especially held sacred by the Hindus but since the construction had been made 358 years earlier, it was too late in the day to reverse the process.